 - Expert authorship ensures all information is authoritative, current, and clinically accurate.

 - NEW!
-References located at the end of each chapter point you towards credible external sources for further information on a given topic.
+References located at the end of each chapter point students toward credible external sources for further information.

 - NEW!
 Chapter on functional outcomes and assessment lists relevant scores for the most frequently used tests.

 - NEW!
-Chapter on psychosocial aspects of aging give students a well-rounded view of the social and mental conditions commonly affecting their geriatric patients.
+Chapter on psychosocial aspects of aging provides a well-rounded view of the social and mental conditions commonly affecting geriatric patients.

 - NEW!
 Chapter on frailty covers a wide variety of interventions to optimize treatment.